 The Favorite Maps Menu

 The favorites menu gives you quick access to a list of frequently used maps.
-The first time you click the heart button you’ll see a menu that is identical to NJPB Maps, but you can completely customize the map list to suit your own needs.
+The first time you click the heart button you’ll see a an enhanced version of the NJPB map menu, but you can completely customize the map list to suit your own needs.
 The menu initially appears at the top left of the screen, but can be dragged anywhere you like.
 To close the favorites menu, click the X in the top right corner.